AkiPraveen/216-notes/README.md

 # CMSC216 - Spring 2020

-Course notes for Dr. Ilchul Yoon's CMSC216 at the University of Maryland, created by Akilesh Praveen.
+Course notes for Dr. Ilchul Yoon and Dr. A.U.
+Shankar's Spring 2020 offering of CMSC216 at the University of Maryland, created by Akilesh Praveen.

 Created as a supplementary resource- a compiled set of my notes and insights from discussion sections along with tips and tricks for projects.